 Click on the Options button next to the External choice, and then enter the path to the Notepad++ executable into the box:

 Keep in mind that on your computer Notepad++ could be installed into a different folder than shown.
-For example, if you have a 64-bit version of Windows, then Notepad++ would most probably be installed under the C:\Program Files (x86) folder.
+For example, if you have a 64-bit version of Windows, then Notepad++ could be installed under the C:\Program Files (x86) folder.
 You can always determine the correct path by analyzing the properties of the shortcut to Notepad++ that you use (on the Desktop or on the Start Menu):

 Another option you have is which editor (internal or external) you want to be the preferred one (that is, accessible via the Ctrl+Q keyboard shortcut), and which one alternative (accessible via the Ctrl+Shift+Q combination).
 You can choose that on the Editor page shown above.